mcarey-solstice/deploy-concourse/README.md

 --------

 -	Make sure the network has internet connectivity, else download the releases and push them to bosh director
+-	Backup the `$BOSH-ALIAS` folder, loosing it will make your life miserable :-)
--	Do not delete the vault.log and create_token_response.json
+-	Do not delete the vault.log and create_token_response.json generated under `$BOSH-ALIAS` folder
 -	Loosing the above will make vault and/or concourse unusable and you have to redeploy concourse
--	Backup the `vsphere/$BOSH-ALIAS.json` and `vsphere/$BOSH-ALIAS-creds.yml`
--	Supports single DNS
+-	Supports single DNS Server